Edwin Stevens (missionary): Life

 seminary, he accepted appointment as the American Seamen's Friend Society's chaplain at Guangzhou (then romanized "Canton").
 He was one of three foreign missionaries sent out by the ASFS around that time, along with John Diell to Honolulu in the Kingdom of Hawaii and F.S.
-Mines to Marseilles, France.
+Mines to Marseille, France.

 Ordained as a minister on June 7, he received $376.19 in donations from the New Haven ASFS to help pay his way and a further $50 from its United Society's Missionary Association to print tracts and Bibles in China.
 He travelled to Philadelphia and left aboard the Morrison on June 29, and, despite falling ill through the first half of his journey, arrived off Nei Lingding ("Lintin"), the oceanic anchorage for ships entering or leaving Guangzhou, on October 24.
 He reached Guangzhou two days later.

 He succeeded David Abeel as the ASFS's chaplain at Huangpu ("Whampoa") on what is now Pazhou.
 At the time, there were 42 ships at Whampoa, with about 2000 Britons, Americans, and Dutch, all of whom were generally limited to the three islands of Pazhou ("Whampoa"), Xiaoguwei ("French Island"), and Changzhou ("Dane's Island").
 There were also another 20 ships and 900 seamen at Nei Lingding.
 Stevens also served as a chaplain to the foreigners resident at Guangzhou's Thirteen Factories trading ghetto and worked under a special arrangement which also placed him under the supervision of the American Board of Commissioners for Foreign Missions.
 He worked with the ABCFM's missionary Elijah Bridgman and printer Samuel Wells Williams until 1836.
 The three welcomed Peter Parker at his arrival on 26 October 1834.
 Stevens learned some Chinese and wrote essays published in the Chinese Repository.